shariq1989/cookbook/content/recipe/lc-korean-ramen.md

 ----

-I hope you enjoy this recipe for low-carb Korean ramen.
+I hope you enjoy our low carb ramen noodle recipe.
 If you try it, be sure to let us know what you think!

 Other recipes from The Jamil Ghar: